Foretack/sphinx-server/README.md

 - Documented API with keys for restricting uploads
 - Torrent download of files using web seeding
 - File expiry, deletion key, file access key, and random filename options
-- File previews are now supported for sites like Twitter and Discord
-- Files are locked when uploading to prevent tampering

 ### What I've inproved